You are listening to the Sean Hannity Radio Show Podcast.

 I think part of what they've got to figure out is what are the five to seven that really cut through.

-This is after ten years of the Clinton Foundation supposedly helping the island, and there's no better example of the Clintons exploiting the poor and ripping them off than Haiti.
+And there's no better example of the Clintons exploiting the poor and ripping them off than Haiti.

-Well, that would require Trump to focus on telling that story, which is by the way, a devastating story of corruption and dishonesty and failure, in which uh a bunch of uh rich folks uh ripped off uh, you know, very poor Haitians who don't have much to start we're given all these promises.
+Well, that would require Trump to focus on telling that story, which is, by the way, a devastating story of corruption and dishonesty and failure, in which a bunch of rich folks ripped off, you know, very poor Haitians who don't have much to start.

-Well, let me ask you let me ask you this.
+Well, let me ask you this.

 Now we've got a Republican Party that has turned their back on Donald Trump in a very dramatic fashion.

-Now you and I both agree that the Republican Party has shown nothing but ineptness, weakness, fecklessness, spinelessness over the Obama years.
+Now, you and I both agree that the Republican Party has shown nothing but ineptness, weakness, fecklessness, spinelessness over the Obama years.

-Well, how could anybody have any faith in these guys at all?
+How could anybody have any faith in these guys at all?

 I don't use the term the Republican Party.

-Uh most Republican members of Congress have stuck with Trump.
+Most Republican members of Congress have stuck with Trump.

-He won it fair and square, we are totally for him.
+He won it fair and square.

-And uh, if you can't be for Donald Trump, you ought to resign for the Republican National Committee.
+And if you can't be for Donald Trump, you ought to resign for the Republican National Committee.

-So maybe that should be Paul Ryan.
+So maybe that should be Paul Ryan?

-Well, I think Ryan's got to really rethink what he said in the last two days because, you know, He can't he can't be in a position of suggesting that Hillary Clinton winning is okay.
+Well, I think Ryan's got to really rethink what he said in the last two days because, you know, he can't be in a position of suggesting that Hillary Clinton winning is okay.

 But I would do that to all of these guys.

-You don't have to communicate in every single district and state in the country.
+It ought to communicate in every single district and state in the country.

 You know, go tell your member they need to help beat Hillary Clinton.

-They beat Hillary Clinton, Donald Trump will be president.
+Donald Trump will be president.

-By the way it's easy it's easier to focus people on beating Hillary, where it is inexcuse any Republican who favors Hillary Clinton winning ought to become a Democrat.
+By the way, it's easier to focus people on beating Hillary where it is inexcusable.

 I'll let you describe that when we get back.

-And uh I've been there many times myself.
+And I've been there many times myself.

 Great crowds there.

-Uh and eight hundred nine four one Sean is our toll-free telephone number.
+And 800-941-Sean is our toll-free telephone number.

 The books are on Hannity.com.